-Petroleum and Natural Gas Engineering
+What is Petroleum and Natural Gas Engineering at WVU like?

 The programs provide students with the advanced technical knowledge and engineering skills needed by the oil and gas industry in the state, the nation and the world.
 Moreover, the programs will make students competent to perform independent research and will prepare them to be the future providers of high quality education in petroleum and natural gas engineering.

 Graduates have the opportunity to enter all phases of the oil and natural gas industry, government agencies and academia in meaningful and important jobs.